intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

-1. Notes in the Introduction and Section 2.1 on "Liaison Relationships" that the IETF process itself does not require a formal liaison relationship, e.g. for document access or meeting participation, and therefore the need for a formal liaison relationship of often driven by processes of the peer organization.
+1. Notes in the Introduction and Section 2.1 on "Liaison Relationships" that the IETF process itself does not require a formal liaison relationship, e.g. for document access or meeting participation, and therefore the need for a formal liaison relationship is often driven by processes of the peer organization.
 2. Statement that the "IAB acts as representative of the interests of [..] the Internet Society" has been removed.
-3. Role of the Liaison Representative (Section 2.3) has been removed sincethis role is not used in pratice.
+3. Role of the Liaison Representative (Section 2.3) has been removed since this role is not used in pratice.
 4. Clarifcation in section on "Liaison Communication" (now 2.3; was 2.4) that informal channels are preferred, with and without a formal liaison relationship, and further